Extreme Contractility and Torsional Compliance of Soft Ribbons under High Twist: Conclusion

 \subsubsection{Acknowledgments}

-We thank K{\'e}vin Flijane and Ga{\"e}tan Gourgaud for their help with the experiment and Vincent Demery and Arshad Kudrolli for stimulating discussions.
-This work was funding by Ci{\^e}ncia Sem Fronteiras program (CNPq, Brazil) 313029/2013-05.
+We thank K{\'e}vin Flijane and Ga{\"e}tan Gourgaud for their help with the experiment and Vincent Demery, Arshad Kudrolli, and Mokhtar Adda-Bedia for stimulating discussions and critical readings of the manuscript.
+This work was funding by Ci{\^e}ncia Sem Fronteiras program (CNPq, Brasil) 313029/2013-05.